dward2/BME547/Assignments/02_git_fundamentals_practice.md

 Log into your GitHub account.
 Then, visit the URL in the Sakai assignment.

-Follow the instructions and a private repository containing your name and the name of the assignment will be created within the BME547-Spring2021 organization.
+Follow the instructions and a private repository containing your name and the name of the assignment will be created within the BME547-Fall2021 organization.
 You will have ongoing access to this repository through your personal GitHub account.
+To access the repository, click on your GitHub avatar on the upper right portion of the GitHub page.
+Choose "Your Organizations" from the menu.
+Then, pick the "BME547-Fall2021" organization on the Organizations page.
+You will then see your repositories within this organization.

-The repository will have an initial README.md document containing the instructions for the assignment.
+The repository for this assignment will have an initial README.md document containing the instructions for the assignment.

-Your final submission must be committed and pushed to your GitHub repository before the deadline outlined in Sakai.
+Your final submission must be committed and pushed to your GitHub Classroom repository before the deadline outlined in Sakai.